udoprog/nondestructive/README.md

    |
 ```

-We could following the recommendation and assign it to a local variable,
+We could follow the recommendation and assign it to a local variable,
-however that wouldn't be possible if we were using helper methods such as
+however that wouldn't be possible if we were using combinators such as
 [`Option::and_then`].

 <br>

 Another important aspect of working with documents is that we can address
 values *globally* through [identifiers][Id].
 This makes it easier to store
-desired modifications in a collection before applying them.
+desired modifications before applying them.

 ```rust
 use anyhow::Context;